Back to Blog

 Typical day rate: €350–600

 Why it pays well: NDT inspectors are the diagnosticians of the industrial world.
-Combining rope access with NDT certifications (ultrasonic testing, magnetic particle inspection, radiography) creates a rare and valuable skill set.
+Combining rope access with NDT certifications creates a rare and valuable skill set.
 You're not just accessing structures — you're assessing their integrity.

 • IRATA Level 2+